Cooking with Nana Ling

 • Bring to the boil and boil for 5 minutes.
 (You should only need very low heat to boil)

-• Let cool for half an hour before beating (starting on low speed and moving to high speed) for about 5 minutes or until mixture is light and fluffy.
+• Let cool for half an hour before transferring to a mixing bowl and beating (starting on low speed and moving to high speed) in a stand mixer or with electric handheld beaters for about 5 minutes or until mixture is light and fluffy.

 • Add food colouring if you are opting to colour the marshmallow layer and mix again until colour is even throughout mixture.